 Savour Christmas poems and books with a glass of something festive and a warm mince pie – and decide on some other ‘must-read’ material for the holiday period.

 (Scroll down for the day in detail)

-And as we enter the last week of build-up to Christmas, there’s maybe room for this too…
+And as we enter the last week of the build-up to Christmas, it is time to visit Mrs. Brown…

 Set the bells to ringing.

 Join the Yule-tide singing.”

 “Lullaby My Jesus” by Choir of Winchester Cathedral & David Hill;

 Did you know…if you received every gift in the song “The Twelve Days of Christmas” you would have 364 presents in total?

 The Day in Detail:

 Mrs. C says: With so much achieved already in the build-up to your magical Christmas, we hope at some point today or this evening you can snuggle up on your favourite chair or couch – a soft, warm throw protecting you from the cold – and leaf through some festive poetry and books with a delicious glass in hand.
 Starting in 2009, and for a number of years thereafter, the Poet Laureate Carol-Ann Duffy published an annual collection of poems in a pamphlet-style book entitled: “The Twelve Days of Christmas”.
 These bite-size pieces of poetic delight are perfect to accompany a bite-size mince pie or two.
 I’m also sure to read more ghostly tales from Charles Dickens today and search through my other Christmas books to decide what has to be read in the next couple of weeks.
 There are certain ‘must-reads’ for me this time of year.